newfies-dialer/newfies-dialer/docs/source/developer-doc/pre-requisite.rst

-.. _pre-requisite:
+.. _prerequisites:

-Pre-requisite
+Prerequisites
 =============

-To understand fully this project, developpers will need to have a advanced knowlegdes :
+To fully understand this project, developers will need to have a advanced knowledge of:
     - Django : http://www.djangoproject.com/
     - Celery : http://celeryproject.org/
     - Python : http://www.python.org/